 The longer you exercise, the more fat your body will burn.
 So, by doing longer power walks, your body will burn more fat and it will help you get lean legs.

 You can, however, accumulate periods of cardio over the day.

 For example, you can do 6 x 10-minute walks throughout the day, which equals 60 minutes of cardio.

 That said, the longer you walk in a single period, the more fat you will burn, and the quicker you will get skinny legs.

-Resistance training will not only tone your legs, but it will also increase your metabolism and help you burn more calories.
+Resistance training will not only tone your legs, but it will also help with boosting your metabolism and make you burn more calories.
 This helps with overall weight loss.
 More on that below.